Substra/substra-documentation/docs/source/operations/overview.rst

     helm repo add substra https://substra.github.io/charts

-For each component in the section below, configuration options relates to the component's chart unless specified otherwise.
+For each component in the section below, configuration options relate to the component's chart unless specified otherwise.

 .. _cert-manager: https://cert-manager.io